dlicudi/cockpitdecks-configs/README.md

 > You must have either the deckconfig in the Aircraft's folder or a symlink (on MAC an alias will not work) e.g.
 > `ln -s ~/Documents/GitHub/cockpitdecks-configs/decks/cessna-172-sp/deckconfig ~/X-Plane\ 12/Aircraft/Laminar\ Research/Cessna\ 172\ SP`

+## Issues
+- Possible issues with helper plugin not working for multiple long press buttons